jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 2. Variable type declaration. `x::Int` means any assignment to `x` involves a type conversion, and if this is not possible, a type error is thrown.

-There are still a lot of "static typing" mechanisms in Julia, like declaration of composite types and subtype relations.
+There are still a lot of "static typing" mechanisms in Julia, in the sense that certain constructs feel more declarative and their behaviors can be described by a type system calculus ($\Gamma \vdash A <: B$ style).
-This isn't coincidental.
+This includes declaration of composite types and subtype relations.

-In Lean's type theory, the primitives are only [the type universes, dependent arrow types, and inductive types](https://lean-lang.org/theorem_proving_in_lean4/Inductive-Types/#inductive-types).
+In Lean's type theory (or the type theory of many other dependent type provers), the primitives are only [the type universes, dependent arrow types, and inductive types](https://lean-lang.org/theorem_proving_in_lean4/Inductive-Types/#inductive-types).
-Now if we compare the three pillars with industrial languages,
+Now if we compare the three pillars with Julia or more generally industrial languages,
 - We don't have type universes in Julia or in most programming languages.
+(This can be utilized for better expressiveness, as in System F, but more often it's just for convenience.)
-- Arrow types, i.e. function definitions and invocation, correspond to what Julia community calls method dispatch (also see [here](#arrow-type)).
+- Arrow types, i.e. function definitions and invocation, correspond to what Julia community calls method dispatch.
+The two are different, though a connection can be found [here](#encoding-a---b).
-- The "static" mechanisms are [a rather imperfect shadow of inductive types](plt概况.md#结构体和枚举);
+- The "static" mechanisms in industrial languages are [a rather imperfect shadow of general inductive types](plt概况.md#结构体和枚举).

-mechanisms to attach a tag i.e. a descriptor to a value seem to never be dynamic even in dynamic programming languages (in Julia, for instance, a struct is a constant).
+Mechanisms to attach a tag i.e. a descriptor to a value seem to never be dynamic even in dynamic programming languages (in Julia, for instance, a struct is a constant).
+Mechanisms to declare what type tags are legitimate in the language therefore should be static too.

+## Models of the type system

 Below, when we talk about "Julia's type system without qualification, we're talking about the part of Julia related to definition of composite types, subtypes, etc.
-The non-trivial question on the other hand is how to establish a comprehensive *static* type system for Julia that involves *arrow types* (which is, in a trivial sense, always doable - but it's not impossible that whether a term causes a type error has to be decided using mechanisms beyond primitives in standard Julia), and whether that type system has a set theoretic semantics.
+The non-trivial questions on the other hand are
+- how to establish a comprehensive *static sound* type system for Julia, and
+- what models the type system has.

 Of course, the existing "static" typing mechanisms, namely definition of composite data types, have to be incorporated directly into that static type system.

+Several types of models are available when interpreting type systems.
+A **set theoretic** model typically means a model in which types are interpreted as sets *and functions are interpreted as set theoretic functions*.
+Such a model does not always exist, as in the case of System F, because of impredicativity: being able to unrestrictedly quantify over all types enables one to create a type corresponding to a proper class.
+Julia has impredicativity in its `UnionAll` construct; but before that, it has `Type::Type`, These two make it unlikely to have a true set theoretic interpretation of the type system of Julia without some tweaking.

+Another issue related to set theoretic semantics is the halting problem.
+Total computable functions can be interpreted as mathematical functions;
+studying non-halting function is complicated, and typically involves something like domain theory if we want good algebraic properties.

+The models listed above are *extensional* models in that functions are modeled as their input-output behaviors.
+We also have *intensional* models, in which a function is... just its source code.
+Two functions with the same input-output behaviors are still different if their internal algorithms are different.
+We note that extensional models seem conceptually simpler (as no additional information about implementation is attached to functions), but can involve rather complex mathematical objects that in practice never appear in everyday programming.
+($\natnums \to \natnums$ has the same cardinality of $\reals$, for instance.)

+On the other hand, intensional models are conceptually more complex, but typically everything in an intensional model is countable.
+It is in theory also possible to study intensional models in which types are regarded as uncountable sets or, without Axiom of Choice, infinite but are not comparable to cardinality of $\natnums$ or $\reals$.
+But it makes no sense as these terms are not constructable.
+That's why intensional models are closer to what actually happens in computers (provided that the memory is always large enough).

+We note that partial computable functions can be studied in intensional models too.

+A freely available intensional model for an arbitrary typed lambda calculus is the term model, in which a type is understood as a set of terms modulo some equivalence (so a type contains *values* and not expressions), and $A \to B$ is understood as terms that behave like functions.
+Application is syntactic substitution.

 # Basic data and types in Julia